grandmasteryu/actuationmodule/README.md

 This is an Actuation Module.
 In the future, it will become more compact-sized.
 <img src="https://github.com/grandmasteryu/actuationmodule/blob/master/screenshot/IMG_0638.png" width="200px">
 Till now, AMs have potentials of turning the conventional rigid link structure on robot into a morphable modular structure.
 With proper optimization, some useful robotic structures can be realized.
-For example, a robotic spine composed by them.
-[1]
+For example, a robotic spine:

+>Yu, S., Nakata, Y., Nakamura, Y. et al.
+>*A design of robotic spine composed of parallelogram actuation modules*
+>Artif Life Robotics (2017).

 ### Actuation Mechanism
 At present, Double Acting Cylinder is implemented on Actuation Moudle.
 In controlling the two chambers in an Actuation Module, we use two 3/2 valve as a set, to control the airflow of a chamber.
 For example, a typical allocation of valve sets